vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 Running the following command will remove all data from the data node and is not recoverable.
 :::

-To reset the data node and remove all data execute:
+To reset the data node and remove all data, execute the command:

 ```shell
 vega datanode unsafe_reset_all